 Eliwood is very much the archetypal hero in this game.
 A bit flatly characterized compared to Lyndis and Hector, but still a likable character nonetheless.
 Being the son of a marquess (a government official in this setting), his sincerity and desire to help those in need make him an admirable figure.
 And of course, this trait will also be apparent in his future son, Roy.

-Eliwood’s storyline ties to a whole continent entering into a state of war; corrupt government officials betraying their allies, a royal family torn apart by paranoia and greed, the kidnapping of Eliwood’s father, the rise of a band of assassins known as the Black Fangs, and an evil sorcerer with the ability to create artificial humans.
+Eliwood’s storyline ties into the continent of Elibe entering into a state of war; corrupt government officials betraying their allies, a royal family torn apart by paranoia and greed, the kidnapping of Eliwood’s father, the rise of a band of assassins known as the Black Fangs, and an evil sorcerer called Nergal possessing the ability to create artificial humans.

 There is so much going on here, but it’s all wonderfully portrayed as a story that is especially deep and complex for the Game Boy Advance.

 Hector, on the other hand, is a total badass.
 Not only does he defy his own brother, the marquess of his country, but he is also willing to go through a hellish number of trials just to help his good friend Eliwood.
 Now that is what you call a best friend!
 You can only play his story arc after you finish the game as Eliwood.
 Hector’s story is essentially the same as Eliwood’s, but takes a different perspective on the same events and further explores certain plot points and characters.

 Overall, this is a great place to start for the Fire Emblem series and just a great game in general.
 It still holds up, even if it’s over ten years old.
 I have a tough time finding any fault with it.
 It’s just that good, and I don’t think this review does it enough justice.

 So if you’re a fan of the series or just want a taste of what it’s like, I suggest you pick up a copy of this game as soon as possible.
 You won’t regret it.

 Fire EmblemPrice Varies